-Diabetes clinics give you the chance to meet medical experts who can check that you’re well and give you highly specialised advice on how to control your diabetes – here’s how they work
+Diabetes clinics give you the chance to meet medical experts who can check that you're as healthy as possible and give you highly specialised advice on how to look after your diabetes.

-You know what your blood test results are every day, but if you’ve had a really bad patch, it's hard to get things in perspective.
-Clinic staff will show you how well you are doing over a longer period.
+Although you know what your blood sugar test results are every day, if you're having a bad patch, it can be hard to figure out why on your own.
+Clinic staff will help you understand why this is happening and what your body is doing over a longer period of time.

 How often do I go?